metrorailings/OwlBlog/content/posts/week-7-insights.md

 Kudos to DK Metcalf for chasing down a 90-yard interception return and giving the defense a (successful) opportunity to prevent the Cardinals from scoring.
 This Seattle team has heart.
 That cannot be understated.

 Cardinals ran three straight run plays in the red zone in order to cash in on a long interception return.
 A little bizarre, though Arizona may be of the mindset that a mobile Kyler Murray is their best chance at scoring.

+In overtime, I'm not sure what happened with Seattle's offense.
+It looks to be in complete disarray.
+Are the Hawks just too tired at this point?
+Did they even practice?